-Meeting Information: 3rd Wednesday of each month at 2:00 p.m. - Hylebos Conference Room youth programs, recreational activities, dance clubs and other issues of importance to youth.
+Meeting Information: 3rd Wednesday of every odd month at 2:00 p.m.
+(Jan, Mar, May, July, Sept.
+Nov.) - Hylebos Conference Room youth programs, recreational activities, dance clubs and other issues of importance to youth.

 Youth Commission

 Purpose: The Youth Commission advises the City Council and other City boards and commissions on issues such as